Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Proof of Remark

 \end{lemma} \begin{proof} Let $P_1\coloneqq\{1,2\}$, $P_2\coloneqq\{3,4\}$, ..., $P_n\coloneqq\{2n-1,2n\}$, and let \(\mathcal{A} \coloneqq \{ A\subseteq [2n] : |A \cap P_i| = 1 \ \forall i\in[n] \}.\) Clearly $|\mathcal A| = 2^n$.
 For any $A\in \mathcal A$, let $E_A$ be the event that, the first ball does not choose a bin in $A$, and let $F_A$ be the event that, none of the balls choose a bin in $A$.
 Then,

-and so \( \Pr[F_A] = \Pr[E_A]^m \leq (t/2 + p_{2n+1} + \sum_{i=1}^{n} ( p_{2i-1} \vee p_{2i} ))^m. \) Finally, observe that, if for each pair of bins, at most one them gets a ball, then there exists at least one $A\in \mathcal A$, such that none of the balls chooses a bin in $A$.
+and so \( \Pr[F_A] = \Pr[E_A]^m \leq (t/2 + p_{2n+1} + \sum_{i=1}^{n} ( p_{2i-1} \vee p_{2i} ))^m. \) Finally, observe that, if for each pair of bins, at most one them gets a ball, then there exists at least one $A\in \mathcal A$ such that none of the balls chooses a bin in $A$.
 The lemma is thus proved by applying the union bound over all events $\{F_A\}_{A\in \mathcal A}$. \end{proof}

-\begin{theorem} The class of all Gaussian distributions over the real line admits $(4,1,O(1/\eps))$ $0.773$-robust compression. \end{theorem} \begin{proof} Let $q$ be any distribution (not necessarily a Gaussian) such that there exists a Gaussian $g = \mathcal{N}(\mu, \sigma^2)$ with $\|q-g\|_{1} \leq r \leq 0.773$.
+\begin{proof}[Proof of Theorem~\ref{thm:1gaussiancompression}] Let $q$ be a distribution such that there exists a Gaussian $g = \mathcal{N}(\mu, \sigma^2)$ with $\|q-g\|_{1} \leq r \leq 0.773$.
 Our goal is to encode $g$ using samples generated from $q$.
-Let $m=C/\eps$ for a large enough constant $C$ to be determined, and let $S\sim q^m$ be an i.i.d.\ sample.
+Let $m=C/\eps$ for a large constant $C$ to be determined, and let $S\sim q^m$ be an i.i.d.\ sample.
 The goal is to approximately encode $\mu$ and $\sigma$ using only four elements of $S$ and a single bit.